 - The goal is year-round sustainable tourism

-Tourism is currently one of the fastest-growing industries in Lapland.
+Tourism is one of the growing industries in Lapland.
 International travel in Lapland has grown faster than in Finland in average or in many Nordic countries.
 During the last decade (2010–2019), international customers’ overnight stays in Lapland have doubled.

 The largest groups of tourists were the British, the French and the Germans, but the Asian market is growing significantly.
 The Chinese are the fifth largest tourist group in Lapland.
 The peak season of international tourism takes place during the winter and especially around the Christmas season, while the favorite months for domestic tourists in Lapland are March and April, and the fall season, especially September.

 The economic and employment impact of tourism is increasing

 The importance of tourism in the regional economy of Lapland is very significant, as the share of tourism in GDP was 5.7 percent, while Finland’s average was 2.5 percent.

 The tourism sector consists of several different industries, such as accommodation, restaurants and program services.
-The development of this sector in Lapland has been on the upswing.
-All industries of the tourism sector have been growing in recent years.
+All industries of the tourism sector have been growing for several years before Covid.
 Growth has been the fastest in the program service sector, where turnover grew by up to 20 percent in 2018.

 In 2019, Lapland’s tourism gave employment for up to 8,000 people taking into account the seasonal workforce.
 The availability of workers, especially for the winter peak season, is one of the challenges for growth in the industry.
 Tourism also employs many outside of the major tourist centers, for example, around the seven national parks of Lapland.
 Employment in the industry is projected to rise in the coming years as the tourist seasons grow longer and the demand increases.

 The tourism business is positively reflected in many other industries in the region.
 According to Tourism Satellite accounts, tourists spend about five times the amount of euros they pay for their accommodation.